Swahili coast: Language

-Swahili is the lingua franca of East Africa and the national language of Kenya and Tanzania in addition to being one of the languages of the African Union.
+Swahili is the lingua franca of Southeast Africa and the national language of Kenya and Tanzania in addition to being one of the languages of the African Union.
 Estimates of the number of speakers vary greatly but are usually around 50, 80 and 100 million people.
 Swahili is a Bantu language with heavy influence from Arabic with the word "Swahili" itself descending from the Arabic word "sahil," meaning "coast"; "Swahili" meaning "people of the coast."
 Some hold that Swahili is a completely Bantu language with only a few Arabic loanwords, while others suggest that Bantu and Arabic mixed to form Swahili.
 It has been hypothesized that the mixing of languages was facilitated by intermarriage between natives and Arabs in addition to general interactions.
 Most likely, Swahili was around in some form before Arab contact but then was heavily influenced.
 Swahili syntax is very similar to that of other Bantu languages as, like other Bantu languages, Swahili has five vowels (a,e,i,o,u).